Pet Health

 How Veterinary Prescriptions Work in Australia

 Veterinary prescriptions in Australia follow strict guidelines.
+A veterinarian must first assess the pet's health and determine the need for medication.

 - April 30, 2021